xyahh/UE4RuntimeTransformer/README.md

 # Example Assets Included
 - Post Process Material for Object Selection
-- Gizmo Meshes to make your own personalized Gizmo
+- Example Gizmo Meshes to make your own personalized Gizmo
-- Default Example Gizmo Materials
+- Example Gizmo Materials
-- Example Blueprints for each Gizmo and the TransformerActor (to see how one can easily add additional personalized features)
+- Example Gizmo Child Blueprints for each Transformation

 # Current Known Issues
 - When Rotating and Scaling, the Gizmos shake just a little bit.
 This can go unnoticed but still an issue that needs fixing.
-EDIT: This looks to be a material issue (translucent)... still needs further investigating...
 - For now, the Binaries are only compiled for Windows only.
 Those that wish to distribute to Linux or Mac should have to compile the plugin in those machines as well.

 # Next Steps